 Blue Light Treatment for Acne

 BLUE Light Photodynamic Therapy is a FDA approved treatment for moderate acne.
 It works by destroying the P. acnes bacteria present in skin.
 Blue Light can be administered alone or together with a topical application of ALA and Levulin® (aminolevulinic acid).
 Studies show that Blue Light provides treatment for both active acne lesions and other inactive sebaceous glands that are not creating active acne lesions, but have the potential to do so.

 Side effects are generally mild, with most patients experiencing a mild sun-burn like sensation soon after treatment.
 The skin will feel tight and may begin to peel after two or three days.
-Intense and direct sun exposure should be avoided for about 72 hours following treatment.
+Intense and direct sun exposure should be avoided for about 72 hours following the acne laser treatment.

 Make sure to call today to have your non-invasive acne laser treatment from Elite Doc Health and Beauty.